India’s disappearing camels: How a law to save them is wiping them out

 2015 law the biggest blow

-Camel keepers and experts cite various reasons for the dwindling number of camels in India.
+Camel-keepers and experts cite various reasons for the dwindling number of camels in India.
 Tractors have replaced their need on farms, while cars and trucks have taken over the roads to transport goods.

 Camels have also struggled because of the shrinking grazing lands.
 Since they cannot be stall-fed like cows or pigs, camels must be left for grazing in open areas – like Jeetu’s camel eating the leaves of the Khejri tree.